After exiting the motorway and approaching a junction at the end of the deceleration lane, what should a driver be aware of?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-When approaching a junction at the end of the deceleration lane after exiting the motorway, the driver must be particularly mindful of oncoming and crossing traffic.
-This is crucial because the driver is transitioning from higher-speed motorway conditions to a junction where interactions with other vehicles are likely.
+When exiting the motorway and approaching a junction at the end of the deceleration lane, the driver must be particularly aware of oncoming and crossing traffic.
+This is crucial because the driver is transitioning from a high-speed environment on the motorway to a potentially more complex traffic situation at the junction.
+There may be vehicles approaching from different directions or vehicles already in the process of turning or crossing.

 Subscribe